 (Mike Coyle kick), 4:43

 Rushing, Net ...........
 36-177 72-342

 Total Offense ..........
 52-193 93-480

 LEADING NU RUSHERS: Tony Davis 106, Dave Goeller 94.

 LEADING NU PASSER: Dave Humm, 8 of 14 — 102.

 TOTAL OFFENSE LEADER: Dave Humm — 111.

 NU DEFENSIVE PLAYER OF GAME: John Bell.

-NOTE: Bell was also picked by Sports Illustrated as national lineman of the week.
+NOTE: Bell was Sports Illustrated's national lineman of the week.